chris-bc/errata/digispark/README.txt

 - https://github.com/topics/badusb
 - https://github.com/JodyWeijers/BadUSB-DigiSpark

-Other drivers & boards
-- If you get interested in other dev boards/chips it's a good idea to install drivers for both the CH340 and CP2101 chips at the same time
-  - USB is how computers communicate, UART is how chips communicate
-  - The CH340 and CP210x series of chips translate between the two
-  - It can be VERY hard to figure out what causes "absolutely nothing is happening" issues, installing them both up front will make future Eleni less frustrated.

 Where to next?
 If the electronics side of this interests you it's relatively easy to buy a 'naked' chip and build a circuit allowing it to be flashed with Arduino IDE
   - That's easiest to do if you own an Arduino and can 'borrow' its FTDI programmer to do the flashing